 The tormented proletariat of Hungary, exploited to the utmost limits of endurance, is still making the attempt, despite all persecutions, to better its living conditions by a wage movement.
 The unbearable economic and political conditions in Hungary force the workers to resistance.
 But the bourgeoisie makes short work of the workers' efforts by locking out the workers from the great metal and ammunition factories.
 More than 100,000 workers have been thrown into the streets.
 The attempt is now being made to bring the refractory wage slaves to reason by means of the whip of hunger.
 If this does not succeed very rapidly, the bourgeoisie will not hesitate to employ the armed forces of the state, that is, the soldiery of the corrupt Horthy government, against the proletarian masses fighting for a morsel of bread.
 The brutality with which the Big Bourgeoisie sets to work is evidence of its weakness which is also reflected in the fact that many small undertakings did not obey the lock-out Ukas of the industrial magnates.
-The Hungarian workers know very well that their fight can only be conducted to a successful end if went that their light can only be conducted to a successful end if perfect solidarity is preserved amongst, the exploited.
+The Hungarian workers know very well that their fight can only be conducted to a successful end if perfect solidarity is preserved amongst the exploited.
 Therefore those workers who were not yet affected by the strike and lockout, have resolved to hasten to the aid of their struggling brothers, and to down tools as well.
-This determined and tit measure taken by a class conscious working class meets with remeasure taken by a class conscious working class meets with re-sistance on the part of the "prudent" trade union leaders, and it is against their will that the strike has been extended, and soli-darify established in the threatened working class.
+This determined and fit measure taken by a class conscious working class meets with re-sistance on the part of the "prudent" trade union leaders, and it is against their will that the strike has been extended, and soli-darity established in the threatened working class.
 On behalf of the millions of oppressed and exploited of the whole world, the Communist International expresses its solidarity with the proletariat of Hungary, struggling for its most primi-tive economic and political rights.
-In a few weeks, on the 21 of March, we shall celebrate the third anniversary of the day when the proletarian diclatorship was set up in Hungary, and the when the protetarian alciatorship was set up in Hungary, and the workers of Hungary seized power.
-The Communist International is fully aware that the memory of the first protetarian state will steel the fighting course of the Hungarian protetariat.
-Hold out class prothers of Hungary, Long live the solidarity of the fighting protetariat of all countries!
+In a few weeks, on the 21 of March, we shall celebrate the third anniversary of the day when the proletarian dictatorship was set up in Hungary, and the workers of Hungary seized power.
+The Communist International is fully aware that the memory of the first proletarian state will steel the fighting courage of the Hungarian proletariat.
+Hold out, class brothers of Hungary.
+Long live the solidarity of the fighting proletariat of all countries!

-countries!
+ountries!